metzmitchell/rowan-remodeler-playbook/docs/01-onboarding/02-admin-access-checklist.md

 ---
-title: "8: Receive Admin Access"
+title: "Admin Access Checklist"
-description: "Checklist and inventory for securing admin access to key marketing platforms, tools, and assets."
+description: "Reference: Detailed checklist and inventory table for securing admin access to key marketing platforms, tools, and assets.
+Use this during onboarding to track access requirements."
-tags: ["onboarding", "task", "active"]
+tags: ["onboarding", "reference", "checklist"]
 last_updated: "2025-12-18"
 ---

-# Receive Admin Access
+# Admin Access Checklist

 Secure administrative access to all client marketing platforms.
 Use the checklist below for quick tracking and the detailed inventory table to document credentials or access status.